undergrad-partner-school

 At College of Coastal Georgia, there are many amenities required for a comfortable and safe life on campus.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of College of Coastal Georgia.

-All in all, campus life at College of Coastal Georgia is rich and vibrant and provides everything most students need.
+All in all, campus life at College of Coastal Georgia is rich and vibrant and provides all you need for a comfortable stay.

 Career Services